YaleDHLab/dhlab-site/_guides/digital-dissemination.md

 *Software* - Creating a tool that users can process data with, whether it's for a pre-defined collection or their own materials.

-*Online Exhibition or Digital Tour* - A project website that leverages multimedia interfaces to enrich visual or geospatial analysis of data collections.
+*Online Exhibition or Digital Tour* - A project website that leverages multimedia interfaces to enrich visual or spatial analysis of data collections.

 These are just some of the many ways digital humanities projects might take shape.